Para-Bannai-Ito Polynomials: Para-Bannai--Ito for , even

 \subsection{Explicit expression}

-Since the para-Bannai-Ito for $N=2j$ and $N=2j+1$ are related by a Geronimus transformation, we obtain directly the expression for the case $N=2j+1$ with $j$ even as a combination of two para-Bannai-Ito polynomials with $N=2j$.
+Since the para-Bannai--Ito for $N=2j$ and $N=2j+1$ are related by a Geronimus transformation, we obtain directly the expression for the case $N=2j+1$ with $j$ even as a combination of two para-Bannai--Ito polynomials with $N=2j$.
 The explicit expression is

-where $C_n^{1}$ is as in \ref{C4_RRPBI_2j1}.
+where $C_n^{1}$ is as in \eqref{C4_RRPBI_2j1}.